 After getting the latest Uconnect in-dash infotainment system last year, the 500e remains largely unchanged this year.
 It comes in just two trim levels: the standard 500e, and the E-Sport, with added trim and accessories.

-We rate is at 6.2 out of 10, with its best scores in Green, of course.
+We rate is at 6.2 out of 10, with its best scores in fuel-efficiency, of course.
 (Read more about how we rate cars.)

 Why it exists